threatwinds/api-docs/search/queryandagg/QUERY.md

   </ol>
 </nav>

 <h2 id="queryContext">Query</h2>

 In the query context, a query clause answers the question “How well does this document match this query clause?”
 Besides deciding whether or not the document matches.

 When running a query clause in a query context, each matching document contains a relevance score that is stored in the **accuracy** field.
 This score reflects the degree of relevance of the document to the query and can be used, for example, to sort the results in descending order.

-<h2 id="boolean">Boolean Query</h2>
-The bool query type allows you to perform a Boolean query, which is a type of query that combines multiple conditions using logical operators like "and", "or", and "not".
-The bool query type is built using one or more boolean clauses, each of which can have a specific occurrence type such as <a href="#must">must</a>, <a href="#should">should</a>, <a href="#mustNot">must_not</a> or <a href="#filter">filter</a>.

-As a compound query type, the bool query allows you to construct complex queries by combining several simple queries.
-For example, you could use a bool query to search for documents that match a specific term, but also include documents that have a similar term or fall within a certain range of values.

 <h3 id="filter">Filter Context</h3>
 Before applying queries, it is often beneficial to first reduce your dataset using logical operators.
 This can be done using a filter clause, which contains a query that is evaluated as a boolean yes or no. Documents that meet the criteria of the query are included in the results, while those that do not are excluded.